admin-shell-io/id/aas/3/1/README.md

  Reference to the asset the entity is representing.

  [http://admin-shell.io/aas/3/1/Entity/globalAssetId](http://admin-shell.io/aas/3/1/Entity/globalAssetId) The attribute globalAssetId of the Entity class as defined in IDTA-01001-3-1.

+## Entity/specificAssetId
+ Global identifier of the asset the entity is representing

+ [http://admin-shell.io/aas/3/1/Entity/specificAssetId](http://admin-shell.io/aas/3/1/Entity/specificAssetId) The attribute specificAssetId of the Entity class as defined in IDTA-01001-3-1.

 ## Entity/specificAssetIds
- Set of identifier key value pairs representing a specific identifier of the asset represented by the Asset Administration Shell.
+ Set of identifier key value pairs representing a [specific identifier](http://admin-shell.io/aas/3/1/Entity/specificAssetId) of the asset represented by the Asset Administration Shell.

+## Entity/statement
+ Statement applicable to the entity, each statement described by submodel element - typically with a qualified value

- [http://admin-shell.io/aas/3/1/Entity/specificAssetIds](http://admin-shell.io/aas/3/1/Entity/specificAssetIds) The attribute specificAssetId of the Entity class as defined in IDTA-01001-3-1.
+ [http://admin-shell.io/aas/3/1/Entity/statement](http://admin-shell.io/aas/3/1/Entity/statement) The attribute statement of the Entity class as defined in IDTA-01001-3-1.

 ## Entity/statements
- Describes statements applicable to the entity by a set of submodel elements, typically with a qualified value.
+ Describes [statements](http://admin-shell.io/aas/3/1/Entity/statement](http://admin-shell.io/aas/3/1/Entity/statement) applicable to the entity by a set of submodel elements, typically with a qualified value.

- [http://admin-shell.io/aas/3/1/Entity/statements](http://admin-shell.io/aas/3/1/Entity/statements) The attribute statement of the Entity class as defined in IDTA-01001-3-1.

 <!--- Enum EntityType --->